GeoscienceAustralia/dea-knowledge-hub/docs/data/product/australian-geographic-reference-image/_details.md

 Similarly, commercial satellite operators are understood to have used the AGRI to improve their product quality.

-Reference image &mdash; image to image rectification, image chip source, quality control layer
+Reference image &mdash; image to image rectification, image chip source, quality control layer.

-Basemap &mdash; feature revision and verification, reference layer
+Basemap &mdash; feature revision and verification, reference layer.

 ## Technical information